-4.3 Management Structure
+4.2 Management Structure

 As with all grant proposals, formal scientific management rests with the PI and co-PIs.
-However, in order for the LHC fellowship program to be responsive to the array of issues discussed in the previous sections, it is crucial that there be broad-based community input.
-A broad-based Steering Committee, including representatives of US ATLAS and CMS, as well as the model building and string theory communities, was formed to oversee the LHC-TI process.
+However, in order for the LHC Fellowship program to be responsive to the array of issues discussed in the previous sections, it is crucial that there be broad-based community input.
+Indeed, this proposal is the result of a collaborative community effort, the LHC Theory Initiative.5 A broad-based Steering Committee, including representatives of US ATLAS and CMS, as well as the model building and string theory communities, was formed to oversee the LHC-TI process.

-The LHC-TI Steering Committee, chaired by Paul Langacker, would serve as the Steering Committee for the LHC fellowship program described here.
-The Steering Committee will make sure that the LHC fellowship program is "done right."
+The LHC-TI Steering Committee, chaired by Paul Langacker, would serve as the Steering Committee for the LHC Fellowship program described here.
 The current members of the Steering Committee are: